thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

 - Statistics is philosophy of science translated into math
 - There is no single, true statistical method for any given problem
 - Statistics is about expressing belief and/or uncertainty in the form of **models**
-  - Even if you're just calculating a mean, your building a are (very simple) statistical model
+  - Even if you're just calculating a mean, your building a (very simple) statistical model
 - In ecology, **effect size** is everything.
 Yes/no decisions are of rare and limited interest.
+- A good way to gain insight through statistics is by **model comparison**